ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    The `async_send_request` function is used on the `vision_client_` object to initiate the service call.
 Notice that it doesn't return a response object, but instead, something called a `future`.
 This is because the function immediately returns after sending the request and does not wait for a response from the server.
 It is our responsibility to wait for the response to arrive, which will be known by the future object becoming 'complete'.

-1. Now add the code that will wait until the service response arrives and then prints the response:
+1. Now add the code that will wait until the service response arrives and then prints the response.
+This is a bit complex, because we are turning the _asynchronous_ ROS2 service call into a _synchronous_ blocking call.

    ``` c++
    void start()